truenas/documentation/content/_includes/TNHardwareGuide.md

 ### Storage Device Sizing

 [Zpool layout]({{< relref "PoolCreate.md#vdev-layout" >}}) (the organization of LUNs and volumes, in TrueNAS/ZFS parlance) is outside of the scope of this guide.
-The availability of double-digit terabyte drives raises a question TrueNAS users now have the luxury of asking. hHw many drives should I use to achieve my desired capacity?
+The availability of double-digit terabyte drives raises a question TrueNAS users now have the luxury of asking.
+How many drives should I use to achieve my desired capacity?
 While you can mirror two 16TB drives to achieve 16TB of available capacity it doesn’t mean that you should.
 Mirroring two large drives offers the advantage of redundancy and balancing reads between the two devices which could lower power draw, but little else.
 The write performance of two large drives at most is that of a single drive.